Windows Installer uses control events to manage the installation dialogs and the controls on them. The are two types of control events:

 NoteThe recommended argument is omus.

 This event notifies the installer that a feature or all features will be removed.
-For the Argument field it can use the identifier of a feature or the string "ALL".
+For the Argument field it can use a feature identifier or the string "ALL".

 This event notifies the installer to check and set the selected path.
 If the path is not valid or the installer doesn't have write access for it, all control events associated with the control are blocked.